PROJECT: Institutional strengthening and tools to address climate vulnerability in El Salvador

 The project had two main objectives:

 - Integration of low carbon and climate resilient considerations into Environmental Impact Assessments (EIAs) of investment projects.
-This included a capacity training programme so that key national and subnational stakeholders are able to assess climate-integrated Environmental Impact Assessments (EIAs).
+This included a capacity training programme so that key national and subnational stakeholders are able to assess climate-integrated Environmental Impact Assessments.

 - Provision of more robust information on vulnerabilities, disaster risk management and climate change resilience options for priority infrastructure in order to help the government of El Salvador create the necessary preventative, preparedness and adaptation measures to strengthen the country’s disaster risk management response and climate resilience.

-A preliminary suite of climate-integrated EIA tools has been proposed and key national and subnational institutions and stakeholders have been identified for the training process.
+A preliminary suite of climate-integrated Environmental Impact Assessments tools has been proposed and key national and subnational institutions and stakeholders have been identified for the training process.
 Moreover, priority hazards and critical infrastructure (sectors) have been defined for the vulnerability and risk analysis research.

 Project funding: £ 187,000